M0H-0/ToDoList-MVC/README.md

 - Basic CRUD operations

 ## Current Features

-- Add, veiw tasks
+- Add, update, and delete tasks (CRUD)
+- Basic UI layout
 - ....
 More features coming as I learn!

-## How to run
+## How to Run

-1. Clone the repo
+1. Clone the repository
+2. Apply database migrations
+   `dotnet ef database update`
+3. Run the project
-2. Run with `dotnet run`
+   `dotnet run`
-3. Open the link shown in the terminal
+4. Open the URL shown in the terminal in your browser.

----

 I’m building this project to improve my skills in web development and backend programming.